 Marbled Salamanders have never been documented in Vermont.
 We have a historic reference to one in Fair Haven and a historic photo of one with Vermont written on the back of the photo, but no details on date or location.
-Marbled Salamanders have been found just across the Connecticut River from Vernon and may be found in Vermont at some point in the future.
+Marbled Salamanders have been found just across the Connecticut River from Vernon (in New Hampshire), and approximately 6 miles south of Vernon in Massachusetts, and may be found in Vermont at some point in the future.
 Like other mole salamanders they spend much of their lives underground but migrate to pools to breed; however, they migrate to pools on rainy nights in the fall as opposed to the spring.

-This species is considered hypothetical in the state of Vermont.
+This species is considered unconfirmed in the state of Vermont.
 Be the first to photograph and report a sighting of this species in Vermont.

 - Ambystoma opacum at Animal Diversity website

 - Ambystoma opacum at the Yale Peabody Museum of Natural History website